wren-lang/wren/doc/site/cli/index.markdown

 In order to access files, networks and other IO, you'd need to make a tool _using_ the language VM.
 That's what the CLI project is!
-It is not bundled as part of the wren project, instead it is it's own project as a standalone tool you can run.
+It is not bundled as part of the wren project, instead it is its own project as a standalone tool you can run.
-It exposes it's own standard library and modules that may be of interest if looking for a general purpose single binary scriptable tool.
+It exposes its own standard library and modules that may be of interest if looking for a general purpose single binary scriptable tool.

 Wren CLI is a work in progress, and contributions are welcome to make it more useful over time.